agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 communications, and communications impose overheads, often unpredictable ones.

-### Safety/Liveness

-The tension between consistency and availability is a prototypical example of a deeper tension in computing: that between safey and liveness properties [@10.1145/5505.5508; @2012perspectivesCAP].
-These terms can be understood as follows.

-- **Safety** properties ensure that a system avoids doing something ``bad'' like violating a consistency invariant.
-Taken to the extreme, one way to ensure safety is to do nothing.
-For instance, we could enforce safety by never responding to read requests in order to avoid offering information that is inconsistent with that of other nodes.

-- **Liveness** properties ensure that a system will eventually do something ``good'', like respond to a client.
-Taken to the extreme, one very lively behavior would be to immediately respond to user requests, without taking any steps to make sure this response is consistent with that of other nodes.

-Liveness and safety are both good.
-Note that "safety" is narrow sense, meaning a constraint on a system's allowable responses to clients, while liveness properties require the system to "do" something instead of delaying forever.
-Clearly, it is important for systems in safety-related applications to have some amount of liveness, and not just "safety" properties.

-Because of the tension between them, building applications that provide both safety and liveness features is challenging.
-The fundamental principle is that if we want to increase how quickly a system can respond to requests, eventually we must relax our constraints on what the system is allowed to return.

-### The Cap Theorem

 Fox and Brewer [@1999foxbrewer] are crediting with observing a particular tension between the three competing goals of consistency, availability, and partition-tolerance.
 This tradeoff was precisely